 Breast Cancer Survivorship Topics

-If you’ve heard the words, “You have breast cancer,” you aren’t alone.
-There are more than 4 million breast cancer survivors and those living with breast cancer in the U.S. – more than any other group of cancer survivors.
-Most people diagnosed with breast cancer will live for many years.
+If you’ve heard the words, “You have breast cancer,” you’re not alone.
+There are more than 4 million women and more than 20,000 men who are breast cancer survivors or are living with breast cancer in the U.S. This is more than any other group of cancer survivors.

-At Susan G. Komen®, we view anyone who has been diagnosed with breast cancer as a survivor, from the time of diagnosis through the end of life.
+At Susan G. Komen®, we view anyone who has been diagnosed with breast cancer as a survivor, from the time of diagnosis and continuing throughout life.
 The National Cancer Institute Office of Cancer Survivorship and the American Cancer Society use similar definitions.
-We recognize that not everyone who’s been diagnosed with breast cancer will identify with this term or see themselves as a survivor.

-This section covers topics related to the emotional and physical health, quality of life and care of survivors.
 You may face unique issues and concerns during and after breast cancer treatment.
+This section covers survivorship topics including emotional health, physical health and quality of life.
 You may be interested in learning more about complementary therapies or ways to cope with stress and fear of recurrence.
-Learning more about breast cancer survivorship and actions you can take, may improve your quality of life during and after breast cancer.

 Use these links to jump to the topics below.